edoardocattapan/ardo.github.io/_posts/2018-3-22-questions.md

 We are conscious about there being a true answer to these questions, and that is why we can ask the questions in the first place.

+- What is reality?

+- What is information?

+- Is information the basis of reality?

+- What is life?

 - How do we give AI aligned goals with humanity?

 - How many universes are there?